sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 ## SFrame vs PERC-lite
-{{PERC}} has significant overhead over SFrame because the overhead is per packet, not per frame, and OHB which duplicates any RTP header/extension field modified by the SFU.
+{{PERC}} has significant overhead over SFrame because the overhead is per packet, not per frame, and OHB (Original Header Block) which duplicates any RTP header/extension field modified by the SFU.
 {{PERCLITE}} {{https://mailarchive.ietf.org/arch/msg/perc/SB0qMHWz6EsDtz3yIEX0HWp5IEY/}} is slightly better because it doesn’t use the OHB anymore, however it still does per packet encryption using SRTP.
 Below the the overheard in {{PERCLITE}} implemented by Cosmos Software which uses extra 11 bytes per packet to preserve the PT, SEQ_NUM, TIME_STAMP and SSRC fields in addition to the extra MAC tag per packet.

 OverheadPerPacket = 11 + MAC length
 Overhead bps = PacketPerSecond * OverHeadPerPacket * 8

-Similar to SFrame, we will assume the MAC length will always be 4 bytes for audio and video even though it is not the case in this {{PERCLITE}} implementation
+Similar to SFrame, we will assume the HBH authentication tag length will always be 4 bytes for audio and video even though it is not the case in this {{PERCLITE}} implementation

 ### Audio
 ~~~~~